Summary

 Initial positioning for an effective Hip Thrust is crucial.
 Start by sitting on the floor with your back against a stable bench or platform at knee height.
 Feet should be placed flat on the floor, hip-width apart.
 Make sure the bench is sturdy enough to support your weight and movements.

-Back placement is also key: the shoulder blades should rest on the bench, allowing you to create a stable pivot for your hip movement.
-This position helps maximize glute engagement while protecting your spine.
+Back positioning is also essential: your shoulder blades should rest on the bench, allowing you to create a stable pivot for the movement of your hips.
+This position helps to maximise gluteal engagement while protecting your spine.

 The optimal knee angle should be around 90 degrees when your hips are lifted.
-This allows for maximum activation of the glutes and hamstrings while minimizing pressure on the knees.
-Make sure your feet stay firmly planted on the ground throughout the exercise for added stability.
+This allows maximum activation of the glutes and hamstrings while minimising pressure on the knees.
+Make sure your feet remain firmly planted on the ground throughout the exercise for added stability.

 Execution of the movement